markomanninen/draversal/README.md

  - Updates the path and current attributes to reflect the new traversal path.

 ## Note
-- This method moves the traversal to the next node relative to the current node.
+- This method moves the traversal to the next item relative to the current item.
 - Unlike `move_to_next_item` and `move_to_prev_item`, which jump over the root and continue from start/end, `prev` will raise a StopIteration error when it reaches the end of the traversal.